Structures of sets of solutions to the Hartree-Fock equation: Introduction

-A standard approximation method to obtain a solution to the Hartree-Fock equation is the self-consistent-field (SCF) method.
+As mentioned above, a standard approximation method to obtain a solution to the Hartree-Fock equation is SCF method.
 Convergence of SCF method is important for practical calculations to solve the Hartree-Fock equation.
 SCF method is rarely studied from a rigorous standpoint.
-One of a few results is the work by \cite{CB} proving that under a certain assumption either the sequence of the functions converges to a critical point of the Hartree-Fock functional or it oscillates between two states.
-The present result about the set of solutions would be a basis for the study of the convergence problems.
+One of a few results is the work by \cite{CB} proving that under a certain assumption there exists a subsequence of the functions either converging to a critical point of the Hartree-Fock functional or oscillating between two states.
+We would need to study the relation between these limit points and the set of solutions and how the structure of the set of solutions affects the convergence.
+The present result about the structure of sets of solutions would be a basis for such a study of the convergence problems.

 The content of this paper is as follows.
 In Sect. \ref{secondsec} we state our main results.
 In Sect. \ref{thirdsec} we introduce the notion of real-analytic operators in Banach spaces and give lemmas needed in the proof of the main results as preliminaries.
 In Sect. \ref{fourthsec} we prove the main theorem.
 In Appendix we prove a lemma in the preliminary.